2 Days in Lima Itinerary: Iconic Sites & Fantastic Flavours

 Exploring El Malecón alone took us awhile to explore as there is lots to see.
 Take your time strolling and enjoying the sites along the way.

 Parque del Amor, the Park of Love, is a colourful and romantic spot with mosaic-tiled benches, poetic inscriptions, and the famous sculpture of a couple embracing.
 It’s the perfect place to take in the moment.
 Whether you’re with someone or wandering solo, it’s the kind of place that builds connections.
+This is also a great spot for kids to play or for a picnic!

 Parque Raimondi is a green space where folks gather to relax, jog, or just enjoy the view.
 It’s also a jump-off point for paragliders, which provides some entertainment as they float in the breeze.
+We know our little ones would love to sit and watch the gliders for hours!

 El Faro la Marina is a beautiful black-and-white lighthouse standing tall over the sea.
 This iconic landmark along El Malecón is surrounded by a lovely park with benches, gardens, and panoramic views that make you want to stay just a little longer.
+Our boys would love to check this site out!

 Once you’ve soaked in the views, venture down one of the pathways to the ocean where the dramatic cliffs meet the beach.
-The rocky shores are a favourite for surfers and boogie boarders, and makes for some fantastic photo opportunities!
+The rocky shores are a favourite for surfers and boogie boarders, and makes for some fantastic photo opportunities.
 Snap some pics of the stunning coastal scenery and back up at the city above you!

 Huaca Pucllana: An Ancient Wonder in the Heart of Modern Lima